ExchangeBC/BCDevExchange-app/CONTRIBUTING.md

 [Our-Project-Docs](https://github.com/BCDevExchange/Our-Project-Docs)
 instead.

+## Pay for pull
+We are using a "pay for pull" model for some of the issues in this repository.
+For issues labelled with a “Help Wanted” AND a “$ Amount" we will pay a flat dollar amount if we merge your contribution.

+Please read the [Rapid Adoption Guide](https://github.com/BCDevExchange/rapid-adoption/wiki) for everything you need to know to participate in a Pay for Pull.

+For your pull request to be considered for payment, you must include a copy of the Terms completed with your information and a PayPal email link in the comments section of the of the pull request.
+Please read the Pay for Pull [Terms](https://github.com/bcgov/citizen-engagement-web-toolkit/blob/master/TERMS.md).

 ## Code Contributions

 Government employees, public and members of the private sector are encouraged to contribute to the repository by **forking and submitting a pull request**.